George-Olufemi/edvora/README.md

 TailwindCSS was used as the main CSS framework used for the styling of the Website.

-React Router DOM was use for the routing between different pages on the website.
+React Router DOM was used for the routing between different pages on the website.

 Axios was use to fetch the data from the API endpoint given.